edbennett/python-testing-ci/_episodes/06-continuous-integration.md

 whenever there is a push to the `main` branch, or a pull request to it.
 Finally, we define one job, which is to build (and run) the software).

+> ## Default git branch naming
+> Traditionally the default branch in a git repository has been called "master".
+> Recently there have been an effort to change this (see https://sfconservancy.org/news/2020/jun/23/gitbranchname/) to a term that is not associated with slavery.
+> Github has opted to now call its default branch "main", but your git client probably still defaults to "master".
+The github actions template shown above expects a branch called "main".
+> You can solve this in several ways:
+> 1. Rename your master branch after you create the repository and make the first commit with the command (This is the method recommended by Github):
+> `git branch -M main`
+> 2. Change the default branch name for all new repositories with the git config command:
+> `git config --global init.defaultBranch main`
+> 3. Keep the branch name as it is (or choose another name you prefer) and change the branch name used by Github actions.
+> Change the `branches: [ main ]` line in the `on` section to the name of your branch.
+{: .callout}

 The `build` job then defines what it needs: to run on the most recent version of Ubuntu, and to test three Python versions, each of which will run entirely separately.
 Then it lists the steps that it will perform: first it checks out